 The 25 to 54 participation rate was declined in May to 82.1% from 82.2% in April, and the 25 to 54 employment population ratio was unchanged at 79.7%.

 From the BLS report:

-"The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was essentially unchanged at 4.9 million in May.
-These individuals, who would have preferred full-time employment, were working part time because their hours had been reduced or they were unable to find full-time jobs."The number of persons working part time for economic reasons has been generally trending down, and the number decreased in May.
-The number working part time for economic reasons suggests a little slack still in the labor market.
+"The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) declined by 299,000 in May to 4.4 million.
+These individuals, who would have preferred full-time employment, were working part time because their hours had been reduced or they were unable to find full-time jobs."The number of persons working part time for economic reasons decreased in May to 4.355 million from 4.654 million in April.
+The number of persons working part time for economic reason has been generally trending down.

-These workers are included in the alternate measure of labor underutilization (U-6) that decreased to 7.6% in May.
-This is the lowest level for U-6 since 2001.
+These workers are included in the alternate measure of labor underutilization (U-6) that declined to 7.1% in May.
+This is the lowest level for U-6 since the year 2000.

 Unemployed over 26 Weeks

 This graph shows the number of workers unemployed for 27 weeks or more.

 According to the BLS, there are 1.230 million workers who have been unemployed for more than 26 weeks and still want a job.
 This was down from 1.305 million in March.